Eugène Farcot: Monumental conical pendulum clock series

 Mr. Foucault, by his experiment in the Panthéon, etc., brought it to mind, and it is to Mr. Balliman that we truly owe the first successful application to clocks.
 He exhibited a type in the show of 1855; a type which, as with all novelty, was joked about even by those who later appropriated the idea.

 Afterwards, Mr. Redier came to the Besançon exposition, in 1860, with a conical pendulum regulator with horizontal motion, and he published a memoir on this topic in the same year.

 These diverse works made me conceive the idea of applying the pendulum in question to decorative clock making, that is to say, the statues hold in their hand the pendulum whose silent operation and decorative effect should be suitable for bedrooms, salons, etc.

 There remained its implementation, because it had to be created: caliber, suspension, fast-slow control, driving fork, etc. In 1862, I took to London the first specimens of its kind that took place in our industry since I first marketed it commercially.

-Each mystery clock of this one-of-a-kind series was individually made, and therefore no two are alike.
-They are distinguished for their artistic/horological excellence where eminent, award-winning people, from various arts, crafts, and sciences, created masterpieces of Second Empire decorative arts.
+Each mystery clock of this series was individually handcrafted.
+They were produced by artisans and scientists from multiple disciplines, utilizing techniques of Second Empire decorative arts.

 Besides a remarkable precision in timekeeping, one of their most distinctive characteristics is the slow continual circular motion at a constant speed (instead of the conventional side to side swinging motion) of the noiseless pendulum, tracing a conical trajectory in space, hence its name.